wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 ###Intro

 As developers, we are always looking for ways to make our job easier, more efficent and more fun.
+We learned that we can add functionality to our apps by using `libraries`.

 *Q: What's a library?*